-Be that as it may, the President has notified various administration officials that he concurs in the Commission's recommendation.
+Be that as it may, the President notified various administration officials that he concurred in the Commission's recommendation.
 Section 441 of the Intelligence Authorization Act for Fiscal Year 2006, S. 1803, as reported by the Senate Select Committee on Intelligence, contained similar provisions.
 Section 441 of the Intelligence Committee on Intelligence, contained similar provisions.

-The Conference bills makes the following provisions for the new Assistant Attorney General:
+The Act makes the following provisions for the new Assistant Attorney General:

-- Assistant Attorney General (AAG) is to be designated by the President and presented to the Senate for its advice and consent, proposed 28 U.S.C.
+- Assistant Attorney General (AAG) is to be designated by the President and presented to the Senate for its advice and consent, adding new section 28 U.S.C.
 507A(a); cf., H.Rept.
-109-142 at 31; - AAG serves as head of the DoJ National Security Division, as primary DoJ liaison with DNI, and performs other duties as assigned, proposed 28 U.S.C.
-507A(b); - the Attorney General is to consult with the DNI before recommending a nominee to be AAG, proposed 50 U.S.C.
-403-6(c)(2)(C); - the Attorney General may authorize the AAG to perform the Attorney General's FISA-related duties, proposed 50 U.S.C.
-1801(g);
+109-142 at 31; - AAG serves as head of the DOJ National Security Division, as primary DOJ liaison with DNI, and performs other duties as assigned, new 28 U.S.C.
+507A(b); - the Attorney General is to consult with the DNI before recommending a nominee to be AAG, adding new subsection 50 U.S.C.
+403-6(c)(2)(C); - the Attorney General may authorize the AAG to perform the Attorney General's FISA-related duties, amending 50 U.S.C.
+1801(g); - AAG may approve application for a communications interception (wiretap) order under the Electronic Communications Privacy Act (Title III), amending 18 U.S.C.
+2516(1); - the Attorney General may authorize the AAG to approve admission into the witness protection program, amending 18 U.S.C.
+3521(d)(3); - AAG must provide briefings for the DOJ officials or their designee of Division cases involving classified information, amending 18 U.S.C.
+App.
+III 9A(a); - AAG replaces OIPR for purposes of advising the Attorney General on the development of espionage charging documents and related matters, amending 28 U.S.C.
+519 note; - the Attorney General may authorize the AAG to approve certain undercover operations, amending 28 U.S.C.
+533 note; - AAG joins those whom the Attorney General consult concerning a state application of emergency law enforcement assistance, amending 42 U.S.C.
+10502(2)(L); - the National Security Division headed by the AAG consists of the OIPR, the counterterrorism and counterespionage sections, and any other entities the Attorney General designates, adding new section 28 U.S.C.
+509A; - Division employees are barred from engaging in political management or political campaigns, amending 5 U.S.C.
+7323(b)(3);